The Massachusetts Institute of Technology East Campus House Committee By-laws

 The rules contained in these By-laws shall govern the Committee in all cases to which they are applicable and not inconsistent with Constitution of this organization.

-In all elections ballots shall be tabulated by the Elections
+In all popular elections ballots shall be tabulated by the Election

 - Consider only and all legally cast ballots and only and all legally qualified candidates who appear on them.
 All elections shall be preferential (i.e. the names appearing on the ballot shall be ranked first, second, etc.)